BAKED JALAPENO POPPERS

 DAL MAKHANI – lentils in tomato sauce

-The dal in this recipe refers to a combination of urad dal (black lentils or black gram), rajma (red kidney beans), and chaana dal (chickpeas).
+The dal in this recipe refers to a combination of black lentils (urad dal or black gram), red kidney beans (rajma), and chickpeas (chaana dal).
 The chickpeas is not original to the recipe, I like the contrast of colour that the chickpeas provide.
-This further exemplifies the motto of homemade cooking, which is to use whatever is handy for you, and of course this includes canned lentils or beans.
+This further exemplifies the motto of homemade cooking, which is to use whatever is handy for you, and of course this includes canned lentils or beans of any kind.
 If using canned lentils or beans, skip ahead to where the cooked lentils are introduced to the sauce.
 Makhani refers to cooking with butter, so essentially we are making lentils with butter in a velvety tomato sauce.

 img_00163